 Customers are billed once per quarter for water used during the previous 90 +/- days.
 Your water bill is based on the amount of water registered by the water meter in your building.
 We bill a different section of our service area each week during the 13-week quarter.
 Your billing date will not be the same as someone living on the opposite side of our service area.

-Water bills are due 28 days from issuance.
+Water bills are due not less than 25 days from issuance.
 Once past due, interest charges accrue, and after mailing a disconnection notice to you, we may shut off the water and/or begin lien proceedings.

 Our website www.bangorwater.org allows you to

 - View your water bills

 - Sign up for e-mail notification that your water bill is ready to be downloaded and paid.
 When you choose this option, you will no longer receive a water bill in the mail.

 Paying Your Water Bill:

 - Mail a check to Bangor Water, PO Box 1129, Bangor ME 04402-1129 (don’t confuse us with the City of Bangor).

 - Pay through our website.
 There is no fee for an electronic payment linked to a checking account (EFT transfer).
 There is a fee for payments made with a credit/debit card.
 You can:

 - Make a one-time payment

 - Pay at our office at 614 State Street.